-As I said at the beginning of this article, methods like these have helped me and the Skale team achieve results like 3xing product sign-ups in as little as three months.
-Yes SaaS SEO is a long-term strategy, and it needs to be given time, but you’ll be surprised by the quick wins you can achieve if you follow these methods.
+As I said at the beginning of this article, methods like these have helped the Skale team achieve results like 3xing product sign-ups in as little as three months.
+Yes, B2B SaaS SEO is a long-term strategy, and it needs to be given time, but you’ll be surprised by the quick wins you can achieve if you follow these methods.

-SEo is a scalable growth method that any SaaS brand should be looking to incorporate into their marketing and demand generation strategies.
+SEO is a scalable growth method that any SaaS brand should be looking to incorporate into its marketing and demand generation strategies.
 It’s easy to throw money at ads and see rapid growth, yet converting that to sustainable growth needs more thought, time, and care.

 Stick with your SEO guns, they’re valuable assets to your growth toolkit, and I hope this article is too.

 Got questions?
-Reach out to me via our client application form or on LinkedIn.
+Reach out to us via our client application form or on LinkedIn.